 Perhaps the smallest mobile printer of them all, Brother

 offers a THERMAL based printer that is ultra-compact and battery powered.
 The ‘PocketJet’ series is the size of a boxed roll of aluminum foil and very totable.
 It does require special thermal paper which responds to the heat of the printhead on the paper itself.
-Like many recipt printers, thermal is very reliable printing technology suited for environments where replacement ink-cartridges are likely to dry-out, freeze or clog.
-It's not an ideal choice for the average Mac user, but the PocketJet is worth nothing for unique business needs.
+Like many reciept printers, thermal is very reliable printing technology suited for environments where replacement ink-cartridges are likely to dry-out, freeze, clog or need frequent replacing.
+It's not an ideal choice for the average Mac user, but the PocketJet is worth being aware of for unique business needs.